Trip Date 08/24/2017

 We arrived right on time at the end of the line (San Francisco) where Matt met us.
 On our way out of the station, we requested an Uber for the short ride to Matt's apartment near Haight-Ashbury.
 The timing for our travels today could not have been more perfect - it just doesn't get better than that!

 Tips for Visitors Using San Francisco Public TransportationWhile we tend to do a lot of walking, San Francisco is too spread out to get everywhere on foot.
 Although quite plentiful, taxis can be costly, so if you want to travel like many of the locals (and save a bit of money), here are some tips to help you prepare:

-Before leaving your home city, do a little research for the best public transportation options (and how to pay for your ride) between your place of lodging and your planned sightseeing destinations.
+- Before leaving your home city, do a little research for the best public transportation options (and how to pay for your ride) between your place of lodging and your planned sightseeing destinations.
 SFMTA Visitors is a great place to start as it includes links which will answer many of your questions such as how to ride, how to pay, available ticket options plus so much more.

-Download all apps that you might potentially want to use before leaving home:
+- Download all apps that you might potentially want to use before leaving home:

 trip planner plus the ability to purchase, save and use tickets for Muni bus, rail, cable car and Paratransit/SF Access.